top of page

 The noun 'apostasy' has its origins in ancient Greek, originating from the word 'apostasia.'
 It is formed by combining 'apo,' meaning 'away from' or 'departure,' and 'stasis,' meaning 'standing' or 'stationary.'
 In its original Greek usage, 'apostasia' referred to a political or religious rebellion or defection, often implying a departure from established beliefs or loyalties.
 As the term was adopted into Latin and later into English, it retained this fundamental meaning, describing the act of renouncing, rejecting, or abandoning one's religious faith, beliefs, or membership in a particular religious group.
 The etymology of 'apostasy' underscores the idea of a significant departure or abandonment, emphasizing the notion of turning away from a previously held belief or allegiance, particularly in matters of religion or ideology.

-Quiz: Find the meaning of the noun apostasy:
+Find the correct meaning of the noun apostasy:

 Try Again!